CS171/2018/assets/instructions/lab6/Lab6.md

 Congratulations, you have now completed the activities of Lab 6!

-Please submit the code of your completed lab (the final focus-and-context visualization you created in activities I-IV) as usual with your homework submission.
+Please submit the code of your completed lab (the final focus-and-context visualization you created in activities I-IV) as usual.

 -----